gt-cs3220/gt-cs3220.github.io/hw9.md

 Known issues:
 * If you see an error like "command 'ap_source' returned error code" in your linux, you need to install the following libraries using:  ```sudo apt-get install gcc-multilib g++-multilib```
+*  If you see an error like "command 'ap_source' returned error code" in your windows, check to see if there are any spaces in the path you are running the project from.
+If there are, remove them.

 [**Step 3**]